aaronfranco/zincplatform/README.md

 * Fast load times to improve conversions
 * Responsive design for mobile consumers
 * Video instead of images to improve conversions

+## Iteration One
+My plan is to create a basic website hosting a single product.
+The site will cover all core requirements of the challenge with a focus on the core best practices approach as well as all functionality.
+Once this is completed using TDD, further iterations will be create to add more features to the application and improve styling.